 - A New Hope Center (Owego): 607-687-6866

 - Trevor Lifeline Project (LGBTIQ) 24/7 help line: 1-866-488-7386

 - SUNY Sexual Assault and Violence Response (SAVR) Resources

 - All emergencies/Broome County Dispatcher: 911

 - City of Binghamton Police: 607-723-5321

 - Town of Vestal Police: 607-754-2111

 - Village of Johnson City Police: 607-729-9321

 Individuals in interpersonal violence related situations can struggle with what safety means to them and how to gain a sense of safety.
 Safety planning is one of the ways that someone can explore what they need to feel safe and understand what they need.
-Below are some examples of safety plans that can be adapted and explored based on individual need.

 The State University of New York and Binghamton University are committed to providing options, support and assistance to students who have experienced sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in college/University-wide and campus programs, activities and employment.